csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

         ambi2D_enc_dist adop,5,kaz,kdist
 endin

-instr 10        ;decode all insruments a1,a2,a3,a4,
+instr 10        ;decode all instruments a1,a2,a3,a4,
 a5,a6,a7,a8     ambi2D_dec_inph 5,0,45,90,135,180,225,270,315
                 outc            a1,a2,a3,a4,a5,a6,a7,a8